KevinN-1qbit/kevin_test/README.md

 Source code for the Lys compiler.

-# Using Docker to utilize the Transpiler:
+# Using Docker to Create the transpiled circuit:

 There is a docker image with all the required dependencies installed.
 You can run the transpiler with a simple make command